Hearing Conservation Program

 3.1 NOISE SURVEYS/MONITORING

-The EH&S Office can initiate sound level surveys and campus community can contact the EH&S Office to request a sound level survey:
+The EH&S Office can initiate sound level surveys and the campus community can contact the EH&S Office to request a sound level survey:

 - If they suspect exposure to excessive noise on the job;